 I realized what I bring to a relationship is such a toxic combination of bitterness and humor that only a theoretical woman could love me for it.
 I think Norm is similar, and I don’t think Vera existed because who could handle such caustic words from their significant other for an entire marriage or even a second date.
 This isn’t something to pity either.
 It’s magical.
 Norm wasn’t lonely and devoid of love; he was just so autonomous that he could create for himself everything he needed to survive: a full life beyond the bar where he spent all his time.
 Norm is an incredible specimen of self reliance.
 Here is a person who invented a marriage as a kind of social alibi.
 He isn’t a sad bachelor beyond his prime wasting away at a bar chatting with an insufferable mailman; he’s a bitter husband–who is also wasting away at a bar chatting with an insufferable mailman.

 Thinking about Norm, I wonder how many Norm-equivalents there are out there.
 How many people putting a slight rhetorical spin on their life to make themselves more socially standard.
+The criteria of Norm-Hood are only evident in personality.
+A man can be a Norm, a woman can too.
+A person outside the gender binary can be a Norm; anyone has that option so long as they are utterly self sufficient crafters of their own reality.
 How many people lying, not because they have to, but because they don’t care to be involved in–and I have to say this–social norms.
 I envision an optimistic future in which I can just lie to my family instead of telling them, that I’m too bitter and apathetic to want to find a nice lady and do the dating.
 I can tell them that I do have a girlfriend and she uhh, she goes to a different school.
 Then we can move on to a different topic, and my family and friends can stop wondering what’s wrong with me.